Using HDMI adapters with pen displays

 ## Overview

-Sometimes the tablet needs to be connected to your computer through HDMI.
-This means that there's a cable coming from your tablet that has a “male” HDMI plug.
-And of course you then need a “female” HDMI receptacle.
+Sometimes the tablet needs to connect to your computer through HDMI.
+That means the cable from the tablet has a male HDMI plug, and your computer or adapter needs a female HDMI receptacle.

-“Plug” and “receptable” are the official terms, by the way 😊
+“Plug” and “receptacle” are the official terms, by the way.

 ## Order of preference of ports for adapters